 - Backup (Free): GitHub Copilot - 2,000 completions for when Gemini hits daily limits

-- One-week trial: Cursor – Test on your largest codebase to see if $20/month justifies
+- One-week trial: Cursor - Test on your largest codebase before paying $20 per month

 Paid Tier Comparison